henvic/vehikel/README.md

 Note /index.php is hard-coded to return a 404 Not Found to make sure you do the proper thing and to avoid duplicates.

+#### A word on static assets
+You have static assets (on the *statics* directory) such as images, JavaScripts and CSS which your users need to access.
+For production it might be wise to use a CDN service (such as S3 + CloudFront) for this.

+For development (or in production if you don't want to use a CDN) you can set up even another virtual host for this (you don't need to point to any index.php in this case, even because it just doesn't exists).
+In case you are using this in production you may want to configure your web server not to list the directories contents.

 ### Environmental variables you have to set

 You have to set the environmental variables listed in the example below.